la6if9/Data-Visual/README.md

 # Data-Visualiziation
-Building plots layer-by-layer with the ggplot() function, and with the basic geometries for displaying numeric and categorical variables.
+Building plots layer-by-layer with the ggplot() function, and with the basic geometries for displaying numeric and categorical variables using the data set /txhousing

 ![](https://github.com/la6if9/Data-Visual/blob/main/Rplot01.png?raw=true)